 Before submitting a planning application you can check with us if your proposal is liable to CIL.
 If your proposal is liable you should send the completed assumption of liability form.

 The liability notice is issued by us alongside the decision notice for planning consent.
-This tells you how much you have to pay.
+This tells you how much to pay.

 A commencement notice should be submitted by you to us prior to development being started.

 A demand notice is issued by us after works start on site.
 The demand notice details the payment terms.
-You have to pay within 60 days of starting the works.
+You normally have to pay within 60 days of starting the works but instalments can be made for large sites.

-In certain cases you are exempt from paying CIL.
+In certain cases you are exempt from paying CIL such as if a self-build or involves a charity.
 You have to provide evidence of this by completing the form.